joelparkerhenderson/system-quality-attributes/doc/credibility/index.md

 </span>

+**Define credible:** <span data-chatgpt-prompt="define credible (computers and software)">Credible, in the context of computers and software, refers to the trustworthiness and reliability of a system, application or information source.
+Credibility is achieved when a system or software accurately performs the intended function, operates correctly, and without errors or vulnerabilities.
+Additionally, a credible system or software should be backed up by a reputable company or organization that takes responsibility for its development and maintenance, and has a track record of delivering quality products.
+In general, users have confidence in credible computer software and systems and depend on them to perform their intended tasks.</span>

 ## See Also

 * [Wikipedia: Credibility](https://wikipedia.org/wiki/Credibility): Credibility comprises the objective and subjective components of the believability of a source or message.
 In general, how a system is recognized as a source of reliable information about the world.

 * [Dictionary: credible](https://www.dictionary.com/browse/credible): capable of being believed; believable. worthy of belief or confidence; trustworthy.

-* [OpenAI: credible](https:://openai.com): <span data-chatgpt-prompt="define credible (computers and software)">Credible, in the context of computers and software, refers to the trustworthiness and reliability of a system, application or information source.
-Credibility is achieved when a system or software accurately performs the intended function, operates correctly, and without errors or vulnerabilities.
-Additionally, a credible system or software should be backed up by a reputable company or organization that takes responsibility for its development and maintenance, and has a track record of delivering quality products.
-In general, users have confidence in credible computer software and systems and depend on them to perform their intended tasks.</span>